 I love this cute travel journal made by an independent craftsperson on Etsy.
 It’s made with recycled paper and the cover is made from textile industry waste, so it’s incredibly eco-friendly.
 They can use the journal to record their experiences and thoughts after each day of their trip, so they can always remember the small details of it.

 Sometimes it’s hard to know what to do with all of the ticket stubs, flyers, and small items you accumulate on a trip that you can’t seem to toss in the trash as they’re associated with your amazing time away.
 Gift a lovely little box for them to keep those bits and bobs in for the next few years, and to help them remember all of the fun they had.

 Ok… I’ve given you a pretty good list.
 If you can’t find something for your London-loving giftee well then I might not be able to help you 😉 But again these gifts are great if you’re buying for someone that wants to avoid the overhyped and overdone, and who like GIFTS that are out of the ordinary too.

-If you’re after something for someone who wants the touristy London, check out last year’s gift guide.
+If you’re after something for someone who wants the touristy London, check out our previous gift guide.

 Happy gifting and let me know how it goes!

 Pin this to your “Gifts to Get” Pinterest board…